Museu del Disseny, The Design Museum of Barcelona

 A conference hall is housed in the cantilevered volume overhanging the main entrance.

-The themes featured at the Museu del Disseny are Industrial design, applied arts, history of costume and graphic design.
+The themes featured at the Museu del Disseny are Industrial design, applied arts, history of costume, and graphic design.
 They are presented in four semi-permanent thematic exhibitions: From the world to the museum.
 Product design, Cultural heritage; Extraordinary!
 Collections of Decorative and Author-Centred Art ( 3rd-20th century); Dressing the body.
 Silhouettes and Fashion (1550-2015) and Graphic design: from trade to profession (1940-1980).

 All exhibitions, each located at a different floor level of the museum, are primarily based on objects from the 70,000-piece collection of the museum.
 Either handicraft or industrially and digitally manufactured, they are presented under multiple interpretation keys: product conception and design process, the visual power of the form, artisans’ ability, innovation in manufacturing processes, relationships between people and everyday objects, influence of products on people’s behaviors, social trends, and mass culture.

 Chairs, luminaires, washing machines, cars… From the world to the museum.
 Product design, Cultural heritage narrates, from multiple viewpoints, the world of the everyday objects produced by the industry.
-The exhibition is divided into three sections: Reference, displays on the most renown objects, the design “icons” of various historical periods; Materiality is focused on materials and the technical evolution of product manufacturing over time; Context narrates the connections between mass behavior and the success of a specific good.
+The exhibition is divided into three sections: Reference, displays on the most renowned objects, the design “icons” of various historical periods; Materiality is focused on materials and the technical evolution of product manufacturing over time; Context narrates the connections between mass behavior and the success of a specific good.

 Above: views from the exhibition “From the world to the museum.
 Product design, Cultural heritage”

 Extraordinary!
 Collections of Decorative and Author-Centred Art ( 3rd-20th century) is a chronological exhibition dedicated to applied arts.
 From ceramics to textiles, from furniture to glass objects, from miniatures to wallpapers, it covers a period ranging from the 3rd to the 20th century.
-After the 1930s, the exhibition is mostly focused on the relationships between objects and their creators.
-This part is also a tribute to that art and craft-works collecting that contributed so much to Barcelona’s cultural heritage.
+Since the 1930s, the exhibition is mostly focused on the relationships between objects and their creators.
+This part is also a tribute to the art and craft-works collecting that contributed so much to Barcelona’s cultural heritage.